 In order for the board to consider your application, you must have the following:

 Be currently licensed as a practical nurse under the laws of another state of the

-LPNs must request that their school submit to our office a copy of their
+LPNs must request that their school submit to our office an offical copy of their

 practical nursing transcript to determine eligibility (a form is included in the